Article

 Philippe Monnot

-Philippe Monnot is a Data Scientist with Arthur D. Little's (ADL's) UK Digital Problem Solving practice, and a member of ADL's AMP open consulting network.
+Philippe Monnot is a Data Scientist formerly with Arthur D. Little's (ADL's) UK Digital Problem Solving practice, and ADL's AMP open consulting network.
 He’s passionate about solving complex challenges that impact people’s livelihood through the use of data, statistics, and machine learning (ML).
-Mr. Monnot enjoys developing accessible solutions that customers will adopt through effective data storytelling and explainable artificial… Read More
+Mr. Monnot enjoys developing accessible solutions that customers will adopt through effective data storytelling and explainable artificial intelligence… Read More

 Foivos Christoulakis

-Foivos Christoulakis is a Solutions Architect with Arthur D. Little’s (ADL’s) UK Digital Problem Solving practice and a member of ADL’s AMP open consulting network.
+Foivos Christoulakis is a Solutions Architect at ADL Catalyst.
 He is a passionate cloud architect who has designed and implemented numerous solutions currently in production in global-scale organizations.
 Mr. Christoulakis helps organizations grow by focusing on high engineering standards and following solid software engineering practices.
-He… Read More
+He continues to be a strong advocate of DevOps and Agile principles and showcases both skill sets mentoring… Read More

 Greg Smith